cdpierse/transformers-interpret/README.md

 array(1)
 ```

-And if the model creator has provided label names for each class
+And if the model has label names for each class

 ```python
 >>> cls_explainer.predicted_class_name